matthew-nm/Dockerized-Django/README.md

 - db-admin
   - PGAdmin

-The root directory of this project contains the top-level Django directory `mysite`, the nginx configuration, as well as other project-level files.
+The root directory of this project contains the top-level Django directory `django`, the nginx configuration, as well as other project-level files.

 ### Addresses
  * Our main endpoint, the nginx service (http://localhost:8088)